Military history of Bangladesh: Independent Pala Empire

-Sultanate period
+Under Ghurid Empire

 The Muslim conquest of the Indian subcontinent heralded new military doctrines and hardware, including well-developed artillery.
-The Delhi Sultanate conquered Bengal in 1204 under the leadership of Bakhtiar Khilji, who later proceeded with an Islamic invasion of Tibet.
+The muslim imperial power conquered Bengal in 1204 under the leadership of Bakhtiar Khilji, who later proceeded with an invasion of Tibet.
 In Bengal, the Delhi Sultanate displaced the Sena dynasty.
 Sultan Iwas Khilji (1212–1227) was responsible for founding the Bengal navy during the sultanate period.
 The chief of the admiralty had various responsibilities, including shipbuilding, transporting personnel, elephants and equipment; recruitment and collecting tolls at ghats.
 The sultanate period saw the settlement of many military officers and soldiers from North India, Central and West Asia and the Horn of Africa.
 The settlers included Rajputs and Pashtuns.

 In the 14th century, Sultan Shamsuddin Firoz Shah and Hazrat Shah Jalal conquered Sylhet from Raja Gour Govinda; Sultan Fakhruddin Mubarak Shah conquered Chittagong from the Kingdom of Tripura.
 Shamsuddin Ilyas Shah became known as the Alexander of the eastern subcontinent after sacking Kathmandu, Varanasi and Cuttack.